rafael-santiago/pig/doc/BUILD.md

 This new automation introduces a new dependency which is the ``Hefesto's Clang`` toolset script files.
-If you just pulled the ``0.0.4`` changes into your old local copy and is using an old ``Hefesto's`` installation maybe your should being facing errors like these during the build:
+If you just pulled the ``0.0.4`` changes into your old local copy and is using an old ``Hefesto's`` installation maybe you be facing errors like these during the build:

 ```
 hefesto WARNING: unable to resolve file name "~/toolsets/clang/clang-app.hsl"